 During your stay, a care manager will help you make plans for your discharge.
 If you're returning to your local hospital for further recovery, arrangements will be made with the appropriate people there to make the transition as smooth as possible.
 If you're going directly home, a care manager will meet with you and your family to help anticipate any treatment, referrals, resources, or training you'll need to be comfortable at home.

-A good resource for home-based services is the Senior Information Line, at extension 37094, or 973-7094 from outside the medical center.
+If you would prefer to contact Care Management yourself, dial extension 37840, or 973-7840 from outside the hospital.
+Another good resource for home-based services is the Senior Information Line, at extension 37094, or 973-7094 from outside the medical center.

 You will receive a complete list of all home care and long-term care options to help you make your choice.